sopho-s/Hackerman/vulns/SQL Injection.md

-SQL injection is an attack on a web application database server that causes malicious queries to be executed
+ 1SQL injection is an attack on a web application database server that causes malicious queries to be executed
 # Types
 ## In-Band
 in-band sql injection refers to the same method of communication being used to exploit the vulnerability and also receive the results